KILTprotocol/docs/docs/participate/01_Staking/03_Delegate/06_delegator_lifecycle.md

 ---
 id: lifecycle
-title: Lifecycle of a delegator
+title: Lifecycle of a Delegator
 ---

 The following diagram depicts the full lifecycle of a delegator from owning free KILT to delegating, losing a delegation seat, re-delegating and finally unlocking their stake.